newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/alarm-locksmith-license.md

 divisionPhone: (973) 504-6245
 webflowId: 6721493dfeaa4e04016c605b
 ---
 ## Eligibility Criteria

-- Be at least 18 years old
+* Be at least 18 years old
-- High school diploma or its equivalent
+* High school diploma or its equivalent
-- Not have been found guilty of a crime of the first, second, or third degree in the 10 years before applying for a license
+* Not have been found guilty of a crime of the first, second, or third degree in the 10 years before applying for a license
-- Not have been found guilty of doing electrical work without a license
+* Not have been found guilty of doing electrical work without a license
-- A passing grade on the burglar alarm examination
+* A passing grade on all 3 portions (Trade, Business and Law, and Electronic Security) of the burglar alarm examination
-- At least 4 years of experience in the burglar business
+* At least 4 years of experience in the burglar business

 ## Application Requirements

-- Applicant's name, date of birth, home address, and principal business address
+* Applicant's name, date of birth, home address, and principal business address
-- Social Security number
+* Social Security number
-- Citizenship/immigration status
+* Citizenship/immigration status
-- Child support information, if applicable
+* Child support information, if applicable
-- History of drug use, if applicable
+* History of drug use, if applicable
-- List of all criminal offenses of which the applicant has been convicted (if applicable)
+* List of all criminal offenses of which the applicant has been convicted (if applicable)
-- History of disciplinary actions and suspended licenses, if applicable
+* History of disciplinary actions and suspended licenses, if applicable
-- Copy of high school diploma or its equivalent
+* Copy of high school diploma or its equivalent
-- Criminal background check
+* Criminal background check
-- Applicable fees paid
+* Applicable fees paid

 :::callout{ showHeader="true" headerText="What if I don't get this license?" showIcon="false" calloutType="conditional" }

 You can't work as a locksmith or install, service, or maintain burglar alarms, fire alarms, or electronic security systems in New Jersey.

 :::

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }

 A license number.

 :::